Calculate Binomial Distribution in Excel

 - The Probability Mass Function – Calculates the probability of there being exactly x successes from n independent trials

-- The Cumulative Distribution Function – Calculates the probability of there being at most x successes from in independent trials
+- The Cumulative Distribution Function – Calculates the probability of there being at most x successes from n independent trials

-In financial analysis, the BINOM.DIST function can be useful in finding out the probability of publishing a best-selling book from range of books to be published by a company.
+In financial analysis, the BINOM.DIST function can be useful in finding out, for example, the probability of publishing a best-selling book from a range of books to be published by a company.

 Introduced in Excel 2010, BINOM.DIST function is an updated version of the BINOMDIST function.